 We value our heritage through our House system, our chapel, our uniform and our Old Androvian Society but we are not afraid of change and we grasp new opportunities.
 St Andrew’s is a proper ‘prep’ school; we prepare children for life at senior school and actively promote choice at 13 so that each child can enter the senior school that is best for them.

-Staff worked with the Prep School Council of pupils to discuss the traits needed to produce such morally aware characters and, together, we chose the following as values for all Androvians to possess:
+Staff recently worked with the Prep School Council of pupils to discuss the traits needed to produce such morally aware characters and, together, we chose the following as values for all Androvians to possess

-These values are promoted through our rewards and sanctions policies, assemblies, Chapel services, PSHE (Personal Social and Health Education), our Mind Matters programme and, most importantly, the human relationships and partnerships that are nurtured between the children, staff and parents.
+These values are promoted through our rewards and sanctions policies, assemblies, Chapel services, PSHE (Personal Social Health and Economic Education), our Mind Matters programme and, most importantly, the human relationships and partnerships that are nurtured between the children, staff and parents.

 Alongside a strong moral code, we strive to equip our pupils with the intellectual character to be effective thinkers and learners.
 Our approach is to embed the principles of ‘Growth Mindset’ so that every individual sees their intelligence as something which will grow through the adoption of the correct attitude, skills, knowledge and values.